Brandi Hephner LaBanc, Ed.D.

 Coordinator for Divisional Operations and Special Programs

 The University of Mississippi has been my home since I was a freshman.
-I completed my Bachelors of Applied Science in Hospitality Management, followed by my Masters in Higher Education and Student Personnel, both from Ole Miss.
+I completed my Bachelor of Applied Science in Hospitality Management degree followed by my Master in Higher Education and Student Personnel degree, both from Ole Miss.
 As a graduate student, I was able to work as the Internship Coordinator for the Career Center.
 In this capacity, I helped students find an internship that would complement their interest or major.
-I then went to work for the Luckyday Success Program where I was the Project Coordinator for the Freshman Year Experience Program and I oversaw the Luckyday Residential College.
+I then worked for the Luckyday Success Program where I was the Project Coordinator for the Freshman Year Experience Program, and I oversaw the Luckyday Residential College.

-As coordinator of the Ole Miss Family Association, my main focus is working with students and their families to help with a smooth transition to Ole Miss.
-I encourage you to reach out anytime so that I can help you and your student have an amazing experience as a member of the Ole Miss Family.
-If you ever have any questions regarding our Division, don’t hesitate to call or email me.
-I also am an instructor for EDHE 105, The Freshman Year Experience, a class that I encourage all incoming freshman to enroll in.
+As coordinator of the Ole Miss Family Association, my main focus is working with students and their families to help with a smooth transition to the University.
+I encourage parents to reach out anytime so that I can help you and your student have an amazing experience as a member of the Ole Miss Family.
+If you ever have any questions regarding our Division, don’t hesitate to call or e-mail me.
+I also am an instructor for EDHE 105, The First-Year Experience, a class that I encourage all incoming freshmen to take.

 My husband, Joshua, is a counselor at the University Counseling Center and teaches for the Department of Counselor Education.
 We love to participate in all of the activities that Ole Miss and Oxford have to offer.
 Our favorites are the amazing meals offered both on and off the Square and anything related to Ole Miss Athletics.